Wewelsburg: North Tower

+Obergruppenführersaal

 On the ground floor the Obergruppenführersaal (literally translated: Upper-Group-Leaders-Hall, referring to the original twelve highest ranking SS-generals, called Obergruppenführer), a hall with twelve columns joined by a groined vault, twelve window- and door-niches and eight longitudinal windows was created.
 The room was almost finished; the rebuilding work stopped in 1943.
 Assumedly it was to serve as a representative hall for the SS-Obergruppenführer.
 In the centre of the marbled whitish/grayish floor a dark green sun wheel (Sonnenrad) is embedded.
 The axis of the sun wheel consisted of a circular plate of pure gold, which was to symbolize the center of the castle and thus the entire "Germanic world empire".

 Since the 1990s, the ornament has been called the "Black Sun" occasionally.
 It is not known if the SS had a special name for the ornament nor if they attributed a special meaning to it.
 Possibly the sun wheel had a relation to the Germanic light- and sun-mysticism which was propagated by the SS.
 Today, it is used as a symbol in Neo-Nazism and in a variety of subcultures.
 However, the ornament has only been linked to the esoteric neo-Nazi concept of the Black Sun after 1991.
 The Latin inscription above the entrance "Domus mea domus orationis vocabitur" ("My house shall be called a house of prayer") reminds of the prince-episcopalian chapel which was originally located on the ground floor of the tower.